Dennis Hopper: Warhol Superstar

 While in L.A., Warhol also decided to shoot an impromptu movie, one with more action than he had been typically used to directing.
 The film was a Tarzan spoof called Tarzan and Jane Regained … Sort of starring Warhol “superstars” Taylor Mead and Naomi Levine in the titular roles.
 The main joke of the film was having Mead, a fey, pixieish man, star as the traditionally very masculine Tarzan.
 Hopper appears in the film as Mead’s “stunt double.”

 Prior to his two brief collaborations with Warhol, Hopper also starred in the debut feature film by underground filmmaker Curtis Harringon, Night Tide.
 Hopper is a sailor who falls in love with a woman who may be a murderous mermaid.
-Night Tide is available on DVD for sale at Amazon or rent on Netflix.
+Night Tide is available for streaming on Amazon.